jamessanford/remote-tsdb-clickhouse/README.md

 ### Query data with Prometheus

-The above configuration will use `remote-tsdb-clickhouse` to backfill data not present in Prometheus.
+The above configuration will use `prom-scopedb-adaptor` to backfill data not present in Prometheus.

-If you'd like to query `remote-tsdb-clickhouse` immediately, consider this configuration:
+If you'd like to query `prom-scopedb-adaptor` immediately, consider this configuration:

 ```